 Fun fact: Airborne pollutants are one hundred times greater indoors when compared with the outdoors.

 This means having proper ventilation and an air filtering system.
-These methods of providing an extra supply of air into the office area are absolutely crucial for the employees who spend most of their days at the office.
+These methods of providing an extra supply of air into the office area are crucial for the employees who spend most of their days at the office.
 Keep vents clear and consider adding a few indoor plants to filter out carbon dioxide and other pollutants.